garygr2002/Rebalance/README.md

 ### Report File

-The report file is one of four text files that are output by the software.
+The report file is one of four investor-specific text files that are output by the software.
 Files in this format are located in a directory named "report" in the directory identified in the source preference.
 Files of this type have the prefix "report_" followed by the date designation in the format "yyyymmdd", and a file type of ".txt".
 When run with no command line options, the software will write a report file for each investor that has holdings in the [Holding File](#holding-file).
 The date of the report files will match that from the source [Holding File](#holding-file).

 The report file is a readable report of the state of the portfolio of the investor.
 It has several sections: